wizcamp/wizcamp-realms-demo/session-guides/SESSION-07-instruction.md

   - **Reusability** - Components can be used in different contexts
   - **Maintainability** - Changes are isolated to specific components
   - **Testability** - Small components are easier to test and debug
-- **Professional Context:** "Large React apps have hundreds of components organized this way"
+- **Real-World Context:** "Large React apps have hundreds of components organized this way"
 - **Student Preview:** "You'll connect these pre-built components into a working quiz system"

 ### **Slide 2: Conditional Rendering - Controlling User Experience 🔀**